JackLeetwan/qa-toolsmith/docs/deployment-cloudflare.md

 2. Check Supabase project is running
 3. Ensure migrations are applied: `supabase db push`
 4. Check browser console for specific errors

+### Feature Flags Not Working / Navigation Hidden

+**Problem:** Navigation links (Generators, etc.) are hidden or feature flags not working

+**Solution:**
+1. Verify `ENV_NAME` is set to `production` in Cloudflare Pages environment variables
+2. Check the environment check endpoint: `https://your-project.pages.dev/api/env-check`
+3. Ensure `ENV_NAME` shows `true` in the response
+4. The `ENV_NAME` variable is configured to be accessible from both server-side and client-side code via `astro.config.mjs`
+5. Redeploy after verifying the variable is set correctly

 ## Custom Domain Setup